-This school/college has adopted an electronically maintained recording system called Child Protection Online Management System (CPOMS).
+This school has adopted an electronically maintained recording system called Child Protection Online Management System (CPOMS).
 The CPOMS system is a totally secure system of record keeping which enables us to quickly encapsulate a child journey with us.

+The DSL and deputies record all concerns on CPOMS.
 We will ensure that a restricted number of staff will have full access to this system as named key holders.
 If concerns have been logged by staff via this process it should not be presumed that this is an instant notification that has been seen immediately.
 If appropriate the issue should not assume anything and a verbal conversation should also take place if needed for clarification.